 No Follow Through—Pitchers who stop their arm movement as soon as they let go of the ball are at serious risk for injuries resulting from “snapping” their arm.
 Follow-through allows pitchers to safely defuse the momentum created by their arm circle and ensure that no sudden action puts their arm at risk for injury.
 Lack of follow through can lead to elbow and forearm injury because of the immense pressure put on this area of the arm during a pitch.

 Bending at the Waist—Pitchers who bend forward at the waist when they release the ball put unnatural pressure on their backs and run the risk of injury.
 This technique is common among new players and can come from simply bending at the waist or from opening the body to the catcher.
 When pitchers turn sideways to the catcher, they tend to bend forward at the waist on the final downswing and the release of the ball.
 This method also puts unnecessary strain on the back, leading to lower back injuries.

 Jerking the Body—In an effort to maximize momentum, some players jerk their head, neck, or shoulders as they whip their arm down to release the pitch.
 Without correction, this habit can lead to head and neck injuries as well as back problems.

-Next step: to get more techniques and ideas for training your pitchers, go watch this free softball coaching video now!
+Next step: to get more techniques and ideas for training your pitchers, go our complete collection of pitching drills for youth softball!
 And don’t forget to share this article on Facebook or Twitter if you enjoyed it!